iliaamiri/elisa-ilia/index.md

 For an super user, it is necessary to be familiar with the common basic commands of an Operation System.
 Since a Linux user, at some point, had to use a Command-line Interface (CLI), learning Windows' CLI commands will be a fast learning curve.

+## Typographical Conventions
+In this user guide, we'll be using the following typographical conventions:

+// a table with the typographical conventions that we'll make after we finished this.

+---

+## Conclusion

+Although Windows is not free as Linux, it is a bonus for a Linux super user to be familiar with the Windows' basic commands.
+Of course, there is no superiority over choosing either of them, because it is just a matter of preference and familiarity.

+Therefore, let's jump into the contents and get more familiar with Windows.
+To begin with, we recommend learning how to [Navigate through the Filesystem][navigating], first.

+[navigating]: /docs/navigating